BCG-X-Official/facet/README.rst

    :width: 600

-We can see based on this minimal workflow that a value of 11 for minimum samples in the leaf was the best performing of the three considered values.
+We can see based on this minimal workflow that a value of 11 for minimum samples in the leaf and 5 for maximum tree depth was the best performing of the three considered values.
-This approach easily extends to multiple hyperparameters for the learner and multiple learners.
+This approach easily extends to additional hyperparameters for the learner, and for multiple learners.

 Model Inspection